By law, most Australian food businesses must employ at least one Food Safety Supervisor in each premises.

 No, you don't need to go anywhere.
 You can complete the entire course within the comfort of your own home and workplace, at a time that suits you.

 You simply complete online multiple choice quizzes at the end of each lesson, and also request someone you've worked with (past or present) to complete an Observer Report about tasks that they've already seen you doing.

 Is this the course I need for my food business licence?

 Yes, this is the course you need to do to get your food business licence in New South Wales, Victoria, Queensland and the Australian Capital Territory.

 When you complete the course, we'll issue you with a Statement of Attainment containing details of the units of competency you've obtained.
-If you're in New South Wales, you'll also get a NSW Food Authority certificate.
+If you're in New South Wales, you'll also receive a food safety certificate issued by the NSW Food Authority.

 These documents are what you need to present to your local council to nominate a Food Safety Supervisor and get your food business licence.

 AIFS provides comprehensive information about nationally recognised Food Safety Supervisor training, as well as general food safety information.

 In our in our blog, news and FAQ sections, you should be able to find the answer to your food safety training question.
 Additionally, you can learn about other accredited and non-accredited food safety training courses offered by AIFS.